 - Key Principles

-The Assembly will base its work on the following six key principles:
+The Assembly based its work on the following six key principles:

 Openness: The Citizens’ Assembly will operate with transparency.
 All plenary meetings will be broadcast live at www.citizensassembly.ie and all documentation will be freely available.